 The days begin to get longer and lighter and the temperature starts to rise.
-It is a good time to explore the Wales Coastal Path and take a look at the wildlife along the way.
+It is a good time to explore the Wales Coast Path and take a look at the wildlife along the way.
 Alternatively, take a walk in one of our National Parks.

 During spring the leaves grow on the trees and as we near the end of spring the blossom is a delight to see.
 Spring begins with the snowdrops, followed by daffodils, one of our National Symbols.
 Bluebells can be seen during April and tulips bloom as spring draws to a close.